MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-faq.md

 ### Does Application Gateway support autoscaling?

 Yes, the Application Gateway v2 SKU supports autoscaling.
-For more information, see [Autoscaling and zone-redundant Application Gateway (Public Preview)](application-gateway-autoscaling-zone-redundant.md).
+For more information, see [Autoscaling and zone-redundant Application Gateway (public preview)](application-gateway-autoscaling-zone-redundant.md).

 ### Does manual scale up or scale down cause downtime?